letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 So if you rely only on this kind of analytic data, you will not experience issues with working data and memory issues.
 It is literally hundreds of MBs.

 Even if you use the Log browser, its usage access is usually quite random, and it is unlikely that you check requests for every request.
 So it can't be called working data.
-And it is ok to store it on disk, and allow MongoDB to do the disk lookups to fetch the data.
+And it is ok to store it on disk and allow MongoDB to do the disk lookups to fetch the data.

 Note, that in order to do fast queries, even from the disk, MongoDB uses indexes.
 MongoDB recommends that indexes should fit into memory, and be considered working data, but only the part of the index which is commonly used.
 For example the last month of data.

-For an aggregate collection, the average index size is 6% from the overall collection.
-For requests stats it is around 30%.
+For an aggregate collection, the average index size is 6% of the overall collection.
+For requests stats, it is around 30%.

 **MongoDB Sizing Example**